github/opensource.guide/_articles/how-to-contribute.md

 Working with others on a shared project means you'll have to explain how you do things, as well as ask other people for help.
 The acts of learning and teaching can be a fulfilling activity for everyone involved.

+### Get involved in the community
+Open Source projects and practices have a large community of people who contribute to the work in many forms.
+Getting involved helps you reach out to the bigger audience of people with similary interest and ideas.

 ### Build public artifacts that help you grow a reputation (and a career)

 By definition, all of your open source work is public, which means you get free examples to take anywhere as a demonstration of what you can do.